-Two map exercises will be done and due in class, on days of my choosing.
+The map and other class exercises will be done and due in class, on days of my choosing.
 If you miss class, you'll still need to hand in the completed map.

 Museum paper due dates will be assigned in class.
 I will make special arrangements for students going to New York on the Arts Bus so they can do their research at the Metropolitan Museum.